captainbrosset/devtools-tips/src/guides/en/understand-devtools/index.md

 This might look like a lot of UI elements, and hard to understand at first.
 But, hopefully, with the way we've broken it down step by step, it helps making sense of the UI and forming a mental model of how it's organized.

-### Main differences between browsers
+### Differences between browsers

 The UI of DevTools is something that each browser implements a little bit differently.
 The high-level UI description above is a generalization of the UI of DevTools across browsers.
-In this section, we'll look at the main differences between browsers.

 It's a good idea to test your website across different browsers, to find bugs that may manifest on certain browsers only.
 When this happens, you'll need to use the DevTools of the browser where the bug happens.
 Therefore, even if this browser isn't the one you normally use, it's good to be familiar with its DevTools.

-TODO: are there any other major differences between browsers?

 ## The tools